 How to Start Your Very Own Nail Salon

 The first step is to nail down a nail salon business plan.
-According to the U.S Small Business Administration (SBA), nail salons have a higher than average failure rate, so you want to be fully prepared before going into business.
-That means completing market research for your targeted area and writing a solid business plan to help you succeed.
+This includes conducting market research for your targeted area and writing a solid business plan to help you succeed.

 The next step is finding a suitable location for your nail salon.
 You want to find a location that has good public transportation and accessibility because this will attract more clients.
 Some nail salons choose a downtown location or a busy street with traffic flow instead of being stuck out in the suburbs where people do not travel often due to lack of public transportation access.